digvijay18/Discordbot/README.md

 3. Currently, Redis cache is unavailable for use as Heroku does not provide it for free.

 4. There is no proper and complete Logging implemented.

+5. All authentication secrets are included in the repo for the sake of completeness.
+On production, they should not be part of repo.